adityamittl/Health-Tracker/README.md

 ## 🏅 Accomplishments that we're proud of

+- Achieving 80%+ accuracy on all three ML models (specifically 99% on Thyroid) is a feat we are definitely proud of.
+- Completing all these feautes in just two days is another.

 ## 📖 What we learned

 We learned how to integrate ML models directly without creating an API with Django and collaboration.

 ## 🚀 What's next for Health Tracker

-Improving the accuracy of the model.
+Improving the accuracy of the models and adding more self diagnosis models.